- The ddkmd.sys error usually appears due to new hardware or software incompatibility with your system.

 - You probably also need to restart the PC to check if uninstalling the program did the trick.

-If you have installed a new USB hardware, graphics processor or even a second monitor to your PC, try to disconnect the hardware temporarily to see if the error is caused by a faulty hardware.
+If you have installed a new USB hardware, graphics processor or even a second monitor to your PC, try to disconnect the hardware temporarily to see if the error is caused by faulty hardware.

-If the Ddkmd.sys error is resolved after disconnecting the hardware; you can diagnose the issue by updating the driver with the latest version or a previous version.
+If the ddkmd.sys error is resolved after disconnecting the hardware; you can diagnose the issue by updating the driver with the latest version or a previous version.